Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

-One complication that arises in sorting the particles into bins is that in some cases the target number of down-sampled particles $M^p_i$ in a bin becomes too small to allow the constraints to be imposed.
+One complication that arises in sorting the particles into bins is that in some cases the target number of down-sampled particles $M^p_i$ in a bin is too small to allow the constraints to be imposed.
 In this case, neighboring bins in the velocity space directions $(\rho,\mu)$ are merged to form larger bins with more particles, until $M^p_i$ exceeds a specified minimum, which was set here to $M^p_i \geq 25$.

-The distribution of weights is shown in Figure~\ref{fig:hits_w} for the original, down-, and up-sampled particles.
-Note that the original distribution is broad, while the resampled distributions are significantly more peaked; a result of the improved uniformity in the weights after resampling.
-Also note that the down-sampled particle weights are several times larger in magnitude than the original weights, while the up-sampled weights are about an order of magnitiude smaller --- a behavior that is the result of the respective resampling factors.
-It is important to further observe here that the marginal distributions of the original and down-sampled particle and velocity variables, shown in Figure~\ref{fig:f_2d_hits}, are, as expected, effectively indistinguishable.
+The distribution of particle weights is shown in Figure~\ref{fig:hits_w} for the original particles, and for the result of down-, and up-sampling using the MPCR algorithm.
+Note that the original distribution is broad, while the resampled distributions are strongly peaked.
+The target marker particle distribution for both cases was to eliminate importance sampling and make the weights uniform.
+The fact that the resampled weight distributions are not delta-functions is a consequence of the weight adjustments used to preserve moments.
+The down-sampled particle weights are much larger than the original weights and the up-sampled weights are much smaller because the mean of the weights must increase (decrease) by the down-scaling (up-scaling) factor.
+Also by construction, the features of the distribution in both space and velocity are preserved after resampling.

-The accuracy of the moment preservation in the resampling approach is tested by down-sampling while testing combinations of moments preservation.
-That is, while preserving 1) only the zeroth moment, 2) the zeroth and first moments, 3) and the zeroth, first and second moments as described in Section~\ref{sec:method}.
-This was done for a range of down-sampling factors, and the results are shown in Figures \ref{fig:error_dsf} and \ref{fig:error_dsf_offdiag}, along with those for a random down-sampling.
-The moment error for the random down-sampling are averaged over $10^4$ sampling realizations.
+The accuracy of the moment preservation in the resampling approach is tested by down-sampling while preserving different moments.
+Three cases were considered: preserving 1) the zeroth moment, 2) the zeroth and first moments, and 3) the zeroth through second moments, as described in Section~\ref{sec:method}.
+This was done for a range of down-sampling factors, and resulting errors in the moments are shown in Figures \ref{fig:error_dsf}, along with errors for random down-sampling.
+The moment errors for the random down-sampling are averaged over $10^4$ sampling realizations.

-In all cases shown in Figures \ref{fig:error_dsf} and \ref{fig:error_dsf_offdiag} the relative error of random down-sampling increases as a function of the down-sampling factor.
-In all cases, when the moments are constrained, the relative errors in the down-sampled moments are of order $10^{-10}$.
-As expected, when only some moments are constrained, the errors in those that are not are significantly larger than in the random case, etc., showing that the MPCR algorithm is effectively preserving moments.